 This subsection sets forth the exceptions to the limitations on assessments.
-The Commission recommends the removal of the capital letters used at the beginning of subsections (c)(1)(A) - (c) to improve readability.
-In addition, the Commission recommends dividing subsection (c)(1)(C) into additional subsections and removing seemingly extraneous language to improve the accessibility of this subsection.
+The Commission recommends the removal of the capital letters used at the beginning of subsections (c)(1)(A) - (C) to improve readability.
+In addition, the Commission recommends dividing subsection (c)(1)(C) into additional subsections and removing seemingly extraneous language to improve accessibility.